frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/assembly-modeling.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/drivetrain/assy-4.webp" style="width:100%">
       <figcaption>4.
 Insert, fasten, and replicate the 3/16" Aluminum Blind Rivet (WCP) (.125" - .250" Grip Length) from FRCDesignLib onto the bellypan holes.
-Make sure to leave the three holes shown in the image empty for bolts to be added on the next page.</figcaption>
+Make sure to leave the three holes shown in the image empty on each side for bolts to be added when the gusset is modeled and added.</figcaption>
     </figure>
   </div>